freiburgermsu/ROSSpy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Upgrade the package**
+Many bugs many have been resolved in new versions of the software.
+Please `pip install --upgrade rosspy` before submitting an issue.

 **Describe the bug**
 1. Provide a copy of any TraceBack errors
 2. Articulate the steps that reproducibly generate the bug: e.g. a) provide these ... parameters and b) use this ... function.